zh-lx/code-inspector/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: 功能建议
+name: New Feature Request
-about: 这是一个功能建议
+about: I have a new feature request
 ---

-> 提示：如果方便请加入本项目 README.md 最下面的 QQ 群或者微信群提供更详细的信息
+> Tip: If you can, please join the QQ group or WeChat group at the bottom of the README.md file to provide more detailed information

-## 功能描述
+## Feature Description

-_请描述一下你的功能……_
+_Please describe your feature……_